pengziyu912-design/sudoku/README.md

 A comprehensive Python-based Sudoku system capable of **generating** unique puzzles, **recognizing** Sudoku grids from images using Computer Vision (OpenCV), and **solving** them automatically with visual overlays.

-This project was developed as part of a Software Engineering coursework, demonstrating modular design, unit testing, and continuous integration (CI).

 ## ✨ Features

 * **Sudoku Generator**: